sf-wdi-14/notes/lectures/week-6/_1_monday/dusk/introduction-to-classes.md

 Now, there may be moments where we want to get or set data associated with all instances of a class.
 In this case, we need to explore class methods and class variables.

+### Exercise 2

+Repeat exercise 1, but use attr_* for getters and setters, where appropriate.

 ### Class Methods, Class Variables, and Self
 Class methods and class variables are used when data pertains to more than just an instance of a class.
 Let's imagine that we want to keep count of all minions that were instantiated.